plai-group/manifesto/README.md

 ## Guidelines and Standards

 You are expected to complete your PhD in 5 years plus or minus one year.
 In order to be competitive on the world job- and fund-raising markets you should have at least 5 _accepted_ papers by the time you graduate.
 The acceptance rate at major machine learning conferences is approximately 20%.
 PLAI group acceptance rates are significantly higher, especially so if you count resubmissions.
 Do the math.
 This means you should plan to submit somewhere between 5 and 25 papers during your PhD.
 Note that we simply do not submit papers to lower tier conferences and venues (AISTATS, NIPS, ICML, ICLR are the preferred conference venues; UAI, IJCAI, AAAI, ECML are acceptable -- so too top tier vision and NLP conferences).
 Journal submissions can be discussed on an ad hoc basis.
 I have a strong preference for journals that do not impose a paywall, for instance JMLR and FTML.

+Note that there are relatively few deadlines throughout the year.
+Missing a deadline is a cardinal sin and a serious detriment to achieving your aims as a PhD student.

+## Paper Submission Policy

+No paper shall be submitted to any conference, workshop, or journal unless a 5-page paper draft with a full experimental section including preliminary figures is submitted to me _2 weeks_ before the deadline.
+Only in exceptional circumstances will exceptions to this rule be granted.

+The rules for arXiv paper submissions are the same as conference paper submissions.
+If the paper is not ready to be submitted to a conference it is not ready to be put on arXiv.
+If conferences allow simultaneous arXiv upload I encourage it.

 ## To Be Explicit : The Academic Faustian Bargain